How to Fix the Collation and Character Set of a MySQL Database manually

 Our recommended method for migrating databases is as follows

-If the recommended method for some reason is not suitable for your scenario, please follow this article to manually fix the collation at the database server side.
-After the solution is implemented, please test the application thoroughly to ensure everything works correctly and as expected.
+If the recommended method is unsuitable for your scenario, please follow this article to manually fix the collation on the database server side.
+After implementing the solution, please test the application thoroughly to ensure everything works correctly and as expected.

 What is Collation?

 The collation determines how results are sorted and ordered.
-In newer versions of Atlassian applications, collation changes may become more strict - i.e, an application requires a certain collation.
+In newer versions of Atlassian applications, collation changes may become more strict - that is, an application requires a specific collation.
 You must ensure your database has the correct collation for the application it will be used with.

 Collation in MySQL can be complicated because you can have a separate collation set at: